 Actions are responsible for performing the specified task of the app we connect.
 Acting as a secondary yet most important aspect of the journey, actions support more input fields than triggers allowing CRUD operation to perform in a fine-tuned manner.
 Apps that Quickwork supports contain a group of the following action features:

-Once executed, the Create/Add action will return the entire object with all the field information.
-In the action output, you can see the name of the new event created in the specified sheet of Google Sheets.
+Once executed, the Add row action will add a new row with the data specified in the input fields.
+In the action output, you can see the data created in the specified sheet of Google Sheets.

 The Update action allows you to make changes to the existing data.
 The input specified in the action fields uniquely identifies the data to be updated.
 For example, update a row in a specific sheet of Google Sheets: